lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/contact/contactme.rst

-.. container:: contact
+.. admonition:: Contact me
+    :class: mail

-    :ref:`contact-label` if you have any question or suggestion about these tutorials.
+    :ref:`contact-label` me if you have any question or suggestion about these tutorials.